-Malia Reddick is Director of the Quality Judges Initiative at IAALS, which promotes models for choosing, evaluating, and retaining judges that preserve both impartiality and accountability.
-She is a nationally recognized expert in the areas of judicial selection and judicial performance evaluation.
+Malia Reddick is Manager of the Quality Judges Initiative at IAALS, which promotes models for choosing, evaluating, and retaining judges that preserve both impartiality and accountability.
+Reddick rejoined IAALS in March 2015, after serving as Director of QJI from 2011 to 2013.

-Reddick has conducted training programs for members of judicial nominating commissions around the country.
+Reddick is a nationally recognized expert in the areas of judicial selection and judicial performance evaluation and has conducted training programs for members of judicial nominating commissions around the country.
 In 2004-2005, she served as reporter for the American Bar Association’s Judicial Performance Evaluation Committee, which revised and updated the ABA Guidelines for the Evaluation of Judicial Performance.
 From 2006 to 2010, she was a member of Kansas’ Judicial Performance Evaluation Committee.
-In 2010, she was part of a delegation of experts and judges from the United States, Australia, and the United Kingdom that traveled to Turkey to consult with the Ministry of Justice on making its judicial performance evaluation processes more objective, comprehensive, and transparent.
+And, in 2010, she was part of a delegation of experts and judges from the United States, Australia, and the United Kingdom that traveled to Turkey to consult with the Ministry of Justice on making its judicial performance evaluation processes more objective, comprehensive, and transparent.

 In 2014, Reddick received the National Association of Women Judges’ Award of Appreciation for her work on the “Informed Voters.
 Fair Judges.” project.
 She currently serves on the Board of Directors of the Colorado Judicial Institute.